-The trees were inspected from ground level by consultant arboriculturist Neil Taylor on the 19th May 2021 and measurements taken in accordance with the recommendations set out in the BS 5837:2012.
+The trees were inspected from ground level by consultant arboriculturist Neil Taylor on the 14th of March 2024.
+Measurements were taken in accordance with the recommendations set out in the BS 5837:2012.
 Canopy spreads were measured and plotted to the four compass points.
 Where direct access was not possible measurements have been estimated.
 The surveyed trees are colour coded on the accompanying tree survey drawing according to their relevant BS category.